jordyhenry/Udemy_ShaderCourse/README.md

-# Shader Course
+# Shaders With Cg

-A project with some examples of use and techniques of shaders applied in Unity
+A projetc with some studies and examples of shading techniques using Unity Cg

 ![Shaders Examples](out.gif)